emanuelelongo/brick_clock/README.md

 * BrickClock is a simple alarm clock plus temperature, pressure and humidity monitoring
 * The name comes from the fact that I personally used a big Lego brick as a case
 * A WiFi connection is required to operate
-* It has a BMP280 sensor to collect indoor data whereas use the [OpenWeather API](https://openweathermap.org) to get outdoor data;
+* It has a BMP280 sensor to collect indoor data whereas the [OpenWeather API](https://openweathermap.org) is used to get outdoor data;
 Maybe in the future I'll use another sensor to collect external temperature and humidity... we'll see
 * It use a HR-SR04 ultrasonic sensor as a unique, sleepiness-proof, interface with the user: roughly put your hand in front of the clock to stop the alarm sound or change the view.
 * All the settings are made through the exposed web page